Datametrex AI (CVE:DM) Stock Price Down 16.7% – Here’s What Happened

-Datametrex AI Limited (CVE:DM – Get Free Report)’s share price fell 16.7% during trading on Saturday .
+Datametrex AI Limited (CVE:DM – Get Free Report) shares dropped 16.7% during mid-day trading on Friday .
 The stock traded as low as C$0.10 and last traded at C$0.10.
-105,522 shares were traded during trading, an increase of 36% from the average session volume of 77,813 shares.
+Approximately 105,522 shares were traded during trading, an increase of 36% from the average daily volume of 77,813 shares.
 The stock had previously closed at C$0.12.

 Datametrex AI Company Profile